Uwakmfon1/basicInfo-api-HNG12.0/README.md

 # Basic Info Api
-This API provides a system for fetching basic user information including the name, email address and the current time the api was fetched.
+This API provides a system for fetching basic user information including the email address, current time the api was fetched and the github url of the repository.

 ---